 Make a pledge (a promise to give that can be paid at a later date).
-You can email your pledge to Jennifer Nall at email@example.com.
+You can email your pledge to Jennifer Nall at firstname.lastname@example.org.
 You have until April 30 to donate the amount pledged.
-Donations to the Annual Fund by check are preferred to avoid any fees incurred by CCA.
+Donations to the Cornerstone Fund by check are preferred to avoid any fees incurred by CCA.

 Many companies offer programs that will match charitable contributions made by their employees, employee’s spouses, or retirees.
 Corporate gift matching can sometimes double a donation to CCA, extending the benefits that our students receive through your generosity.